JerrySM64/JerrySM64/README.md

 </a></p>

 ### 😄 About me
 I am Jerry, nice to meet you!
 I'm a 23 years old German dude who loves to code.
-Been a Linux user on and off since 2013 and full time from late 2021 to early 2024.
-Mostly using macOS since then.
-That doesn't mean I don't engage in Linux-related projects anymore though. ;D
+Been a Linux user on and off since 2013 and full time since late 2021.
+Also using macOS a lot.

 ### 🖥️ Meet my computers
 #### "Green Demon"